Public Education: To facilitate understanding of water issues

 Presentations in the Community

-Earth Day: Each year UGRA participates in Riverside Nature Center’s Earth Day Celebration by providing surface water related resources and materials to the public.
+Booths: Each year UGRA participates in numerous community events by holding an information booth and providing surface water related resources and materials to the public.

 Resources for Teachers